amtan20/Social-Justice-Visualizations/README.md

 # Visualizations
-A collection of my data visualizations
+A collection of my social justice-oriented data visualizations